mghasemi/pyProximation/doc/graphics.rst

 .. image:: ./images/PDEplot.png
    :height: 400px

-A second method called ``interact`` is envoked at the end which called the ``mayavi`` library to show an interactive view of the surface.
+A second method called ``interact`` is invoked at the end which called the ``mayavi`` library to show an interactive view of the surface.

 .. image:: ./images/snapshot.png
    :height: 400px